clinical mentors

 The Clinical Mentor’s Role

-Students must also write up some case studies from their time in the clinic, and these must accurately reflect the student’s involvement in the case.
-Mentors are asked to sign a declaration to verify this.
+Students are also required to write up case studies from their placement.
+These must accurately reflect their involvement in the case, and mentors are asked to sign a declaration to confirm this.

 “In learning you will teach, and in teaching you will learn.”